1KHA/dhwmk/memory-bank/techContext.md

 ## 3. Technical Constraints & Dependencies
 - **Serverless Environment:** API routes are designed for a serverless environment.
 - **`@prisma/client`:** The core dependency for database interaction.
-- **`fs/promises`:** Native Node.js module for file system operations.
+- **`@vercel/blob`:** Required for object storage functionality.
 - **`cookies-next` or similar:** Would be needed for more advanced cookie management, but currently using Next.js's built-in `cookies()` helper.
+- **Vercel Environment:** The application is optimized for deployment on Vercel, with specific configurations in `vercel.json`.
+- **BLOB_READ_WRITE_TOKEN:** Environment variable required for Vercel Blob storage authentication.

 ## 4. Database Schema
 The application uses a relational database with the following key models:
 - **Participant:** Stores user information for hackathon participants.
 - **Team:** Represents a team in the hackathon, with a one-to-many relationship to Participant.
+Includes `attachmentPath` field to store URLs to files in Vercel Blob storage.
 - **Mentor:** Stores information about mentors who provide guidance to participants.
 - **MentorAvailability:** Tracks time slots when mentors are available for consultations.
 - **MentorBooking:** Records appointments between participants and mentors.
 - **Event:** Stores information about hackathon events (workshops, talks, etc.).
 - **EventRegistration:** Tracks participant registrations for events, with relations to both Event and Participant.
 - **Milestone:** Represents project milestones that teams need to complete.
 - **MilestoneSubmission:** Tracks team submissions for each milestone.
+Includes `filePath` field to store URLs to files in Vercel Blob storage.

 ## 5. API Structure
 The API is organized into logical groups: